-PATH is one of fundamental Environment variable on shell or DOS but it’s commonly associated with Java mainly because if we try to run a java program which doesn't include Java executable in PATH then we say PATH is not set for Java and we need to set path for Java.
-I have also seen developer getting confused over path and classpath in java.
-Though both path and classpath provides run-time settings for any java environment which is required to compile and execute Java program they are completely different to each other.
+PATH is one of fundamental Environment variable on shell or DOS but it’s commonly associated with Java mainly because if we try to run a java program which doesn't include Java executable in PATH then we say PATH is not set for Java and we need to set the path for Java.
+I have also seen the developer getting confused over path and classpath in java.
+Though both path and classpath provide run-time settings for any java environment which is required to compile and executes Java program they are completely different to each other.
 Classpath is usually used to find out classes and mostly associated with lib part while PATH is used to find the executable or command to be executed.
-In order to compile and run java program from command line your PATH environment variable must have "javac" and "java" on it.
-In this Java PATH tutorial we will see what is PATH for Java, How to Set Path for Java and how to troubleshoot PATH related issues.
+In order to compile and run a java program from command line, your PATH environment variable must have "javac" and "java" on it.
+In this Java PATH tutorial, we will see what is PATH for Java, How to Set Path for Java and how to troubleshoot PATH related issues.

 What is Path in Java

 First of all PATH is not specific to java it’s a shell concept and also available in Windows and DOS.
 It’s represented by Environment variable called "PATH" and that's why it’s known as path.
 Whenever you type a command in shell in UNIX or Linux or in command prompt in windows machine, command will be looked on PATH and if shell is not able to find the command in PATH it says "not recognized" or wrong command.
 Now for compiling and running we use two java commands "javac" and "java" and these commands doesn't come by default with windows or Unix instead they comes when you install JDK in your machine.
 Now to successfully compile and run a java program in either windows or Linux you must have these two commands or executable in your PATH environment variable and that is called Setting Path for Java.

 Setting Path for Java in Unix/Linux and Windows

 How to check if "java" or "javac" is in PATH